joseTamezPena/Finite-Particles/README.md

 **Gravity** arises as a net attractive force between **neutral composite particles** (e.g., atoms with a positively charged nucleus and a negatively charged shell).
-The slight difference in stocastic velocity distributions between positive and negative charges results in an Expected small attraction.
-The equations of interaction are derived in the GravityForce/SteadySate folder
+The slight difference in stochastic velocity distributions between positive and negative charges results in an Expected small attraction.
+The equations of interaction are derived in the GravityForce/Steady-sate folder

 ## Galactic Rotation Curves